Ninetalesgh/dndcampaign/vault/database/spells.md

 Fire erupts from the earth in a radius 2 *(3m)* sphere, height 8 *(12m)* Column centered on a point you can see within range.
 Each creature in the area must succeed on a DEX Save or take 8d6 Fire damage and fall [prone](conditions.md#prone), or take half as much damage on a success.
 A [Prone](conditions.md#prone) creature has Disadvantage on this Save.
-At Higher Levels.
-If you use a level 7 or 8 spell slot, you create a second plume immediately after the first.
+**Using a Higher-Level Spell Slot.** If you use a level 7 or 8 spell slot, you create a second plume immediately after the first.
 If you use a level 9 spell slot, you create three plumes in sequence.
 - **Classes**: Artificer, Sorcerer, Warlock, Wizard *(Source: CS)*